Health libraryBack to health library

 Get the facts

 Many pregnant women have been safely vaccinated already.
-But some have been waiting for more information.
-Now you can feel confident that the vaccines are safe during pregnancy.
+But some may still have questions.
+Knowing the facts can help you can feel confident that the vaccines are safe during pregnancy.

 - Can the shots affect my ability to get pregnant?
 There is no evidence that COVID-19 vaccines affect fertility.